Sjofartsdirektoratet/docs/content/rest-api/qualifications/seagoing_service.md

 **Update list of service reports**

 PUT operation to update a list of seagoing service reports.
 The *uid* is obtained in the respone of a previously delivered report, and is mandatory.

+**Get Sdir reference list of Occupation codes**
+GET operation to obtain a list of the acceptable occupations codes.
+This list will always be updated with the correct set of codes.

+**Get Sdir total overview over occupation codes**
+GET operation to obtain an overview of occupation codes in the maritime sector related to the set of acceptable codes defined in Table 1.